MaazMS/Kubernetes/components_doc/Namespace.md

 **kube-public**
 In case that some resources should be visible publicly available without authentication.
 **kube-system**
 The namespace for objects created by the Kubernetes system.
+eg. kube-proxy , kubernetes-dashboard